[To be added]

 Letters to the Editor of local, regional or national newspapers were part of the era’s equivalent of today’s social media as a way of conducting public debate.

-Writers would often remain anonymous by using a pseudonym, in the same way that usernames or ‘handles’ are now used to mask identities.
+Writers would often write anonymously by using a pseudonym, in the same way that usernames or ‘handles’ are now used to mask identities.

 Cancellation of Langholm’s Common Riding